 Other Examples of Bribery

 Bribery can happen in many different contexts — at the state level and in the federal government, as well as in the private sector.
 In the private sector, bribery is often committed for the purpose of obtaining an advantage in a commercial transaction.
 In the sporting world, for example, one boxer might offer another a payoff to "throw" an important fight.
 A gambler may offer to pay a basketball player to "shave" points off the score.

 Extortion is another example of bribery.
 For example, a person may offer a judge money in exchange for an acquittal.
 These examples are likely to be prosecuted as fraud or racketeering crimes.

 It is not only people who hold public office who can be engaged in bribery.
 Bribery, along with other white-collar crimes, is common in the corporate sector.
 A company may bribe employees of a rival company for recruitment services or proprietary information.
 This type of action might not result in a criminal case.
 It may be resolved in civil court via a breach of contract action.

 Crimes Related to Bribery

 Federal laws deal with the bribery of a foreign official.
 The Foreign Corrupt Practices Act of 1977 makes it unlawful for a United States citizen, as well as certain foreign issuers of securities, to pay a foreign official in order to obtain — or retain — business with any person.

 Another crime often associated (and sometimes confused) with bribery is extortion.
 The difference is that bribing someone involves offering a positive reward for compliance, whereas extortion uses threats of violence or other negative acts in exchange for compliance.

-Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.